intel/sawr/sawr_master/INSTALL.md

 [OpenVPN](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04).
 This is complex to set up but can give you secure remote access.

-We are currently investigating rosbridge and how to secure a remote web console but note that the standard configuration of rosbridge opens a port that allows anyone to access it using an insecure websocket.
+We are currently investigating rosbridge and how to secure a remote web console with Robot Web Tools but note that the standard configuration of rosbridge opens a port that allows anyone to access it using an insecure websocket, so it's just as bad as plain ROS from a security perspective.
-For the time being, if you use this, it recommended to do so only on a secure and isolated network.
+For the time being, if you use this, it is also recommended to do so only on a secure and isolated network.

 # Next Steps